Created on 2019-08-30 at 13:00 PM

-Going into the international break with a win: that’s the plan for FC Bayern in their home match against Mainz 05 on Saturday (live ticker from 15:30 CEST).
+Going into the international break with a win: that’s the plan for FC Bayern in their home match against Mainz 05 on Saturday (watch on FS1 and Fox Deportes at 9:30 am ET).
 Following the Matchday 3 clash, the Bundesliga takes a two-week break due to international matches. fcbayern.com rounds up the key info ahead of the game.

 Bayern’s win at Schalke took them onto four points from two matches, but that came after a frustrating draw in the curtain-raiser against Hertha.
 The Reds clearly controlled the game in front of their own fans but couldn’t convert their dominance into goals, so they’ll now be looking to secure their first home win of the campaign.
 Statistically, the chances of that happening are not bad as Bayern have won their last four Bundesliga meetings with Mainz, with a goal difference of 14-1.